 Educational leadership programs cover leadership, management, and training methods to promote student, teacher, and institutional success.
 Students may develop the knowledge and skills they need to analyze, evolve, and enact school policies, procedures, and reforms at systemic and organizational levels.
 Many educational leadership degrees also prepare graduates to apply for administrative and principal licensure.
 Whether your goal is to provide leadership in K-12, collegiate, and other school settings, or simply expand your administrative abilities, an education leadership program may be for you.i,ii

 What is Educational Leadership?

-At the most basic level, educational leadership is the set of skills and actions used to promote and ensure student achievement, teacher effectiveness and job satisfaction, and institutional improvement and success.
-Educational leaders typically work closely with teachers, faculty, students, parents, and governmental and other entities to create stability and workability in school systems.
-They might create, manage, and control policies, guide and direct leaders in other capacities, and support and supervise teachers and other faculty.
-Some areas of educational leadership and administration include:
+At the most basic level, educational leadership is the set of skills and actions used to promote student achievement, teacher effectiveness and job satisfaction, and institutional improvement and success.
+An educational leadership degree could prepare professionals to work as school administrators, principals, counselors, directors, supervisors, content specialists, or in a variety of other positions.Educational leaders typically work closely with teachers, faculty, students, parents, and government bodies to create stability and effectiveness in school systems.
+They might create, manage, and control policies.
+They may also support and supervise teachers and other faculty.i,ii

 - Student affairs administration

 - Academic affairs administration

 - Adult education administration and leadership